FluxML/FastAI.jl/docs/methods/imageclassification.md

 ## Single-label classification

 In the simple case, every image will have one class from a list associated with it.
-For example, the Cats&Dogs dataset contains pictures of cats and dogs (duh).
+For example, the Cats&Dogs dataset contains pictures of cats and dogs.
 The learning method [`ImageClassification`](#) handles single-label image classification.
 Let's load some samples and visualize them:

 {cell=main output=false result=false style="display:none;"}
 ```julia